 The Exhibit Interpretation Program offers hands-on, inquiry-based learning experiences for Museum visitors throughout the Exhibit Halls.
 Our goal is to engage visitors in investigations that encourage them to develop the skills of scientific inquiry, engineering design, and mathematics.
 Volunteers in the Exhibit Interpretation Program help support a variety of programs within the department.
 For starters, volunteers may find themselves guiding visitors as they examine fossils or animal skulls, investigate the properties of sound, explore invisible light with an infrared camera, or use a portable ultrasound.
 Volunteers may also assist school groups with field-trip activities for our Exhibit Investigations program, a program that provides teachers with an opportunity to request a themed exploration of an exhibit area.

--Offer great guest service by answering visitors’ questions, sharing knowledge of the Museum's offerings, and striving to ensure that each visitor's experience is enjoyable.
+Offer great guest service by answering visitors’ questions, sharing knowledge of the Museum's offerings, and striving to ensure that each visitor's experience is enjoyable.

--Create a welcoming environment for learning by greeting visitors with enthusiasm and responding to their individual needs and interests
+Create a welcoming environment for learning by greeting visitors with enthusiasm and responding to their individual needs and interests

--Engage visitors in activities that get them excited about science and technology and encourage them to use science inquiry, engineering design, and mathematics skills.
+Engage visitors in activities that get them excited about science and technology and encourage them to use science inquiry, engineering design, and mathematics skills

--help support department programs as needed, including providing Drop-In Activities as required for the Museum’s Daily Schedule, supporting school requests for the Exhibit Investigations program, and providing hands-on activities in temporary exhibits;
+Help support department programs as needed, including providing Drop-In Activities as required for the Museum’s Daily Schedule, supporting school requests for the Exhibit Investigations program, and providing hands-on activities in temporary exhibits;

--Attend weekly briefings at the beginning of each volunteer shift and participate in ongoing training and interpretation skill development
+Attend weekly briefings at the beginning of each volunteer shift and participate in ongoing training and interpretation skill development

-• One 3.5-hour shift per week for at least four to six months.
+We ask that you give us one 3.5-hour shift per week for at least four to six months.

-• Attend a New Volunteer Orientation session.
+Attend a New Volunteer Orientation session

 Complete a department-specific Museum orientation during first 2 months of regular volunteer shifts

-Work with Museum staff during regular shifts to learn investigation activities and develop interpretation skills.
+Work with Museum staff during regular shifts to learn investigation activities and develop interpretation skills

 Participate in weekly briefing activities and discussions at the beginning of each volunteer shift